 The ura on the Japanese chisel is specifically designed to deal with this shortcoming, and it does a great job of it.

 The 30mm usunomi in the photo above has an ura with three hollow-ground areas instead of one.
 This detail is called a ” mitsuura” ミツ浦 meaning ”triple ura.”
-It has the advantage of providing a larger bearing surface than the standard ura does, one that is helpful when using wooden jigs for paring to precise angles, for instance.
+It has the advantage of providing a larger bearing surface than the standard ura does, one that is helpful when used with wooden jigs for paring to precise angles, for instance.
 It also helps the ura index better when paring large surfaces, especially with chisel blades wider than 24mm.

 Some people prefer chisels with the mitsuura detail for their appearance.
 I admit mitsuura look sexy, but I am not a fan of using this detail unless it is truly necessary because of the downsides I will not deal with in this already overlong post.

 If I can liken the atsunomi to a shire horse, then the usunomi is a falcon.
-Both are beautiful powerful animals, but just as one wouldn’t use a draught horse to chase down a rabbit, or a peregrin to pull a plow, neither oiirenomi nor atsunomi are as effective as the usunomi for paring and cleaning joints.
+Both are beautiful powerful animals, but just as one wouldn’t use a draught horse to chase down a rabbit, or a peregrine to pull a plow, neither oiirenomi nor atsunomi are as effective as the usunomi for paring and cleaning joints.

 The usunomi is one of those tools that is a pleasure to use.